up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-bfw-solutions-was-110.md

 [Troubleshoot connectivity issues with the BFW Solutions WAS-110]

 ## Software versions

+!!! info "Automatic software version updater built-in community firmware version(s) 2.5.0+"
+    Firmware upgrades sent over OMCI will be compared against the Firmware Version Match pattern and automatically update the Software Version A/B attributes if there is a match.

+    Firmware images are stored in `/tmp/firmware.img` if further analysis is required.

 The software version is used as a provisioning attribute by the OLT and must be kept up-to-date with the latest version.
 Otherwise, upon a reboot, the WAS-110 will operate in a fake O5 state until corrected.